 (21)

 For the Single Storage approach the above piecewise analytical solutions of the Cascaded Storage approach, Eq.
 (8) - Eq.
-(21), are used for R<<C (here R = 10-3).
+(21), are used for R<<C (here R = 10-3 months).
 For this case the river network mass is negligible compared to the catchment mass.

 3 Properties and optimization performance

 For the evaluation of the parameter optimization performance of the Cascaded Storage approach an example with synthetic recharge as input is investigated.
-This allows to quantify the uniqueness and accuracy of the parameter estimation undisturbed by noise.
-It also allows to distinguish errors in the calculation scheme itself and impacts arising from undescribed processes when compared to real world data.
+This permits the quantification of the uniqueness and accuracy of the parameter estimation undisturbed by noise.
+It also facilitates the discrimination of errors in the calculation scheme itself and impacts arising from undescribed processes when compared to real world data.
 For an application to GRACE measurements the main question is if and why the time constants C and R can be determined independently by an optimization versus deviations in total mass and/or river runoff.
 Thus, in order to understand the optimization results with respect to uniqueness the general properties of the approach are presented and discussed first.
 For the synthetic case a recharge time series of sinusoidal form with a period of 12 arbitrary time units and a unit amplitude and mean value is used as the driving force and the calculation is run until equilibrium is reached.
 The example in Fig.2 shows the effect of a non negligible river network time constant R =2.5 time units for a catchment time constant C = 3 time units which leads to an increase in total mass MT (t) = MC(t)+MR(t) w.r.t. the average level and signal amplitude and to a phase shift between total mass MT and river mass MR i.e. the corresponding river runoff RR.

 Fig.2: Time series of Recharge N, catchment mass MC, river network mass MR, and Total masses MT at equilibrium